Mokshitha1303/Bert/README.md

  <div class="container">
         <h2>What Does This Model Do?</h2>
         <p>
-            This project demonstrates a **Question Answering** model based on <strong>BERT (Bidirectional Encoder Representations from Transformers)</strong>.
+            This project demonstrates a <strong>Question Answering</strong> model based on <strong>BERT (Bidirectional Encoder Representations from Transformers)</strong>.
-            The model is designed to provide answers to specific questions based on a given context.
+            The model is designed to answer specific questions based on a given context.
         </p>
         <p>
-            By leveraging the power of the **RoBERTa-base fine-tuned on SQuAD2**, the model accurately identifies the most relevant span of text in the context that answers the given question.
+            By leveraging the power of the <strong>RoBERTa-base fine-tuned on SQuAD2</strong>, the model accurately identifies the most relevant span of text in the context that answers the given question.
         </p>

 <h2>Key Features</h2>